d-michail/python-jheaps/docs/api/heap_factories.rst

 .. currentmodule:: jheaps

 Creating heaps can be accomplished using factory methods.
+Heaps are based on two main categories depending on whether they are addressable or not.
+Addressable heaps follow the :py:class:`.AddressableHeap` interface and support the addition of key-value pairs while classic heaps use the :py:class:`.Heap` interface and support only keys.

+Both keys and values (when applicable) can have different types.
+Native support and therefore better performance is provided for `float` and `int` keys or values.
+All other types are represented using `object` and thus entail additional overhead.
+When keys are objects, comparisons are performed using `__lt__` and `__eq__`.

 AddressableHeaps
 ^^^^^^^^^^^^^^^^

-The main factory function which creates addressable heaps is :py:meth:`jheaps.create_heap`.
 Depending on the given parameters different types of heaps can be represented.
+All heaps returned by the following functions are instances of :py:class:`.AddressableHeap`.

+.. autofunction:: jheaps.create_addressable_dary_heap

+.. autofunction:: jheaps.create_addressable_binary_heap

+.. autofunction:: jheaps.create_addressable_fibonacci_heap

+.. autofunction:: jheaps.create_addressable_pairing_heap

+.. autofunction:: jheaps.create_addressable_hollow_heap

+.. autofunction:: create_addressable_radix_heap

+Heaps
+^^^^^

-All heaps returned by this function are instances of :py:class:`jheaps.types.AddressableHeap`.
+Depending on the given parameters different types of heaps can be represented.
+All heaps returned by the following functions are instances of :py:class:`.Heap`.

-Most users should create graphs using this function:
+.. autofunction:: jheaps.create_implicit_dary_heap

+.. autofunction:: jheaps.create_implicit_weak_binary_heap

+.. autofunction:: jheaps.create_implicit_binary_heap

-.. autofunction:: jheaps.create_heap
+.. autofunction:: jheaps.create_radix_heap